 - Review accident procedures at the site and what to do if a student it client is hurt.

 How do I help my students make connections between community-based and course learning?

 How do I know if I’m ready to manage a service learning project with my students?

-Am I ready to work with service learning students?
+How do I know if I am ready to work with service learning students?
 Ask: